charlesmoore99/Countdown/README.md

 * Quick summary

-    This is a jsp based webapp that connects to an Orient ODBMS.
+    This is a jsp based webapp that connects to a PostgreSQL RDBMS.  it used to connect ot Orient DB, but Orient prooved too high maintenance on Openshipt n Orient ODBMS.
 It uses KnockoutJS and jQuery and WebSockets and Chromecast.

 * Version